Shopping for a collection management system doesn’t have to be a headache.

 Flexible reporting: To improve staff efficiency, look for a collection management system that provides templatized reports, labels, checklists, and templates like these.
 These save you considerable time.
 Make sure your information can be easily exported too!

 Public-facing component: If you are going to be digitizing parts of your collection, look for a system that integrates with your website so that you can seamlessly publish information to the public without maintaining separate databases.
+Some databases offer interactive map views to drive engagement.

 Limited IT support: Put control in your hands.
 A simple and easy-to-use collection management system lets you get up and running quickly.